Glossary:

 Prototype.
 A functioning, partial physical assembly of a component.
 Made early in the design or building process as a test before full production.
 Can be actual size or smaller.
 Discarded eventually.
 (See also: sample, mockup, first article.)

 Punch list, or punchlist.
 In construction-type projects like exhibitions, a document created near the end of the process that lists items that need to be corrected, inspected, or that are not complete.
-The contractor or fabricator is responsible to complete these.
+The contractor or fabricator is responsible for completing these.
 Punch lists are often reviewed during a walkthrough.

 Pupillary response.
 Constriction or dilation of the black-looking opening in the center of your eyeball.
 Pupils constrict (close) extremely quickly when seeing something bright, but dilate (open) very slowly when seeing something dark.